 1.4.2.
-Web Agent Single Sign-on (SSO) Only Mode
+Web Agent SSO Only Mode

 The agent intercepts all inbound client requests to access a protected resource and processes the request based on a global configuration property, com.sun.identity.agents.config.sso.only.
 The configuration setting determines the mode of operation that should be carried out on the intercepted inbound request.